jagjot-singh/words/cutoff.md

 In a bed, yes.
 It's a hospital bed.

-Yes, I remember now.
+Hospital.
+I remember now.

 We had stopped by the hospital, on our way to the circus.
-But that felt like a long time ago.
-It felt like yesterday.
+But that felt like a long time ago, like it had happened the day before.

-I remember asking my father if there would be elephants.
+I remember that I had asked my father if there would be elephants.

 I think it must have been yesterday ...

-He had said there would be elephants.
+He had quickly assured me that there would be elephants.

-I cannot look forward to the circus at this moment though.
-I feel nauseated.
+I cannot look forward to the circus at this moment though, as I feel nauseated.

-The silence is so heavy.
-Nothing feels right, I don't know what's wrong.
+Something feels so heavy.
+Nothing feels right.
+I don't know what's wrong.

-I try to make a sound, any sound, but right away my throat, along with the muscles in my abdomen, which feel unfamiliar, strained, bruised, suddenly clench hard.
+I try to make a sound, any sound, just for the sake of it, but right away my throat and abdomen clench hard.

  A firm warning by the body, directed at me, the doer, doing things to it.